ArctosDB/Arctos-Workflows/.github/ISSUE_TEMPLATE/NMMNH_Single_Locality_Entry.md

 **Edit the public locality**:
  - [ ] Locality Nickname - enter the NMMNH Paleo locality number entered in the format "NMMNH:Paleo:L-#_public" where # is the locality number.
  - [ ] Save
- - [ ] Under Coordinates, select "polygon" and "use geography spatial data for locality"
- - [ ] Enter "geography spatial data" for georeference source, WGS 84 for datum, and "not recorded" for georeference protocol.
- - Click "Save Edits"

 **Add locality attributes**:
  - [ ] Site Identifier(s) - localities may have multiple identifiers, enter as many as necessary.